harshithreddymadireddy/SentimentAnalysis/README.md

-# Influencer Sentiment Insight API
+# Social Media Intelligence Hub

 A production-ready FastAPI application that provides AI-powered sentiment analysis and natural language generation (NLG) for influencer statements and social media content.